 Automation.
 The last one the revolution of technology to transfer

 money.
 These advancements rely on the power of computing.
-To
+This

 We learn by doing both hardware simulation and software.
 The

-assignments will be given out periodically throughout the term.
-The final
+assignments will be given out periodically throughout the semester.
+We

 . . .